schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ./final/metrics.csv
 ./final/metrics.json
 ---
-The CSV table is transposed in comparison to OpenLane 1, i.e., where the fields were columns in legacy versions, they have been made into rows into the new versions, as metrics may vary greatly depending on the flow.
+The CSV table is transposed in comparison to LibreLane 1, i.e., where the fields were columns in legacy versions, they have been made into rows into the new versions, as metrics may vary greatly depending on the flow.